Zucchini Fritters

 Directions

-2. In a large bowl, mix together the ‘dry’ zucchini, flour (see notes), eggs, onion powder, garlic powder, scallions, onions if using, all the fresh herbs, cheese and pepper and just a pinch of salt as salt will draw more water from the zucchini.
-(I usually sprinkle a little salt on them after they come out of the frying pan not before)
+1. In a large bowl, mix together the ‘dry’ zucchini, flour, egg, scallions, lemon zest, onions if using, all the fresh herbs, cheese and pepper.
+(I usually sprinkle a little salt on them after they come out of the frying pan not before).
+Mix until well combined.

-3. Heat a large skillet over medium heat (non-stick is helpful), then add 1 Tbsp of olive oil or coconut or or cooking fat of choice (you’ll use 1 Tbsp per batch)
+2. Heat a large skillet over medium heat (non-stick is helpful), then add 1 Tbsp of olive oil or vegetable oil or cooking fat of choice (you’ll use 1 Tbsp per batch)

-4. Scoop the mixture in a heaping Tbsp, roll into a ball and then flatten in your hands to make a patty (you can use a cookie scoop for consistency as well).
-Dust with flour and it’s ready to be pan fried (this is optional)
+3. Scoop the zucchini mixture in a heaping Tbsp, roll into a ball and then flatten in your hands to make a patty (you can use a cookie scoop for consistency as well).
+Dust or dredge them lightly in flour and they are ready to be pan fried (dredging or dusting with flour is optional)

-5. Gently place them into the hot skillet and then gently press down to flatten further with a wide spatula.
-Pan fry until golden brown approx 2-3 minutes and then carefully flip using a wide spatula.
+4. Gently place them into the hot skillet and then gently press down to flatten further with a wide spatula.
+Pan fry until golden brown crisp edges approx 2-3 minutes and then carefully flip using a wide spatula.
 Fry on the second side another 2-3 minutes until golden brown, lowering heat a bit if necessary.

 Recipe Notes